trixelbit/Bible/Ezekiel.md

 It describes how the individual is accountable for sin.

-It describes a ritous man who obeys the laws of God.
+It describes a righteous man who obeys the laws of God.
 And says he will live.

 Then it describes his son who is the opposite and sins in every way.
-The Word says he will Die.
+The Word says he will die.

 Then a describes the son of the unrighteous man.
 His son does not sin despite the actions of the father.